starcitizen-lug/knowledge-base/wiki/Troubleshooting/crashes.md

 ## Code 3 crash with error: *Star Citizen process exited abnormally (code: 3) : Command failed*
 - EAC bootstrapper failed to start up
-- You may be missing 32bit drivers.
-See [32bit Drivers](32bit-drivers) below for more information
-- Additionally, explicitly set the DXVK device name
+- Explicitly set the DXVK device name
   - identify device name using command `vulkaninfo --summary | grep deviceName`
   - set device name with environment variable `DXVK_FILTER_DEVICE_NAME=yourdevicenamehere`
 - If using a flatpak launcher, you may need to resync it with your system.
 Run: `flatpak update`